 We work collaboratively as a place across Rutland to ensure coordinated, joined up and accessible services.
-The Joy platform (www.rutland.gov.uk/joy) was introduced in September 2022 with the app now operational in our Rutland GP practices.
+The Joy platform was introduced in Sept 2023 with the app now operational in our Rutland GP practices.
 Joy also has a public facing platform which enables people to self-refer and to stay up to date with our local services.
 This support ensures people to stay independent, promoting the key role they play in their own care, monitoring and managing their conditions.